darintsui/darintsui/README.md

 I’m an incoming Ph.D. student at the Georgia Institute of Technology studying Electrical and Computer Engineering.
 I previously received my BS degree at the University of California San Diego in Bioengineering.
 I am currently working on developing artificial intelligence solutions in applications of bioinformatics with Dr. <a href="https://amirmohan.github.io/">Amirali Aghazadeh</a>.
 In my undergrad, I was designing a low-cost surgical navigation platform using computer vision under Dr. Frank Talke in the <a href="https://www.talkelab.ucsd.edu/">Talke Biomedical Device Lab</a>.
 I have also explored applications of machine learning in bioelectronic COVID-19 detection under Dr. Gert Cauwenberghs in the <a href="https://isn.ucsd.edu/index.php">Integrated Systems Neuroengineering Laboratory</a>.

 * 💓 I code everything I do in Python and MATLAB.
-* 🌱 I’m currently exploring deep learning in MRI thresholding and imaging.
+* 🌱 I’m currently exploring deep learning in bioinformatics.
-    * Also (trying to) learn C++ on the side.
+    * Also (trying to) learn R and SQL on the side.
 * ⚡ Fun fact: I started uni as a mechanical engineer!
 * 💬 Ask me about anything!
 If I don't know it, I'd love to learn.
 * 📫 Want to get in contact?
 Shoot me an email at <dtsui@ieee.org>